Pedro José Cevallos

-Pedro José Cevallos Salvador (1830–Novemver 11, 1892) was President of Ecuador from 1 July 1888 to 17 August 1888 and Vice President from 1886 to 1890.
+Pedro José Cevallos Salvador (1830–November 11, 1892) was President of Ecuador from 1 July 1888 to 17 August 1888 and Vice President from 1886 to 1890.
 From April to August 1891 the presidency of Antonio Flores he was minister of Public Instruction, Interior Affairs and Foreign Affairs.
 Shortly before his death he became a member of the Ecuadoran Academy of Literature.